What are VAIS Independent Schools?

-A small independent school environment requires that most students and their families participate in its athletic, art, community service and other extracurricular programs in order to sustain them.
+A small independent school environment requires that most students and their families participate in its athletic, art, community service, and other extracurricular programs in order to sustain them.
 In an independent school, most students can find areas in which they are able to excel.

-Motivated VAIS Faculty
+Inspired and Innovative VAIS Faculty

 VAIS Independent School Fast Facts

 - Are independently governed by an elected Board of Trustees, as opposed to a public school board.